issp-center-dev/DCore/_sources/tutorial/square.txt

 ..
 We can find the following standard output.

-``dcore_check`` program prints the value of the chemical potential in each iterations on the standard output:
+``dcore_check`` program prints the value of the chemical potential at each iteration on the standard output:

 ::